zmovane/onescription/README.md

 - Concurrent requests

-  - [x] concurrent requests, based on [async-mutext](https://github.com/DirtyHairy/async-mutex) / semaphore.
+  - [x] correct way to handle concurrent requests on nodejs, based on [async-mutext](https://github.com/DirtyHairy/async-mutex) / semaphore.
   - [ ] wait for each request until the user-defined status is reached.

 - Wallet